jackokring/KRTPluginADemo/docs/rocket.md

 I've submitted **2.25.26** for publication in the library.
 Not all machines have been API 2 converted, but quite a few have.
 To prevent documentation suffering from boiler plate documentation boredom this was necessary.
 The rest are easy to convert, as there is perhaps just one snap knob to handle.

 ## 2.25.27
 Full API 2 edits to label all ports and lights.
+Up on test before commit to distribution.